Advanced Container Management

 381d46ae9a3e registry.access.redhat.com/ubi8:latest /bin/bash 27 seconds ago Up 27 seconds rootless-container

-5. Create (generate) a service unit file called rootless-container.service under ~/.config/systemd/user while ensuring that the next new container that will be launched based on this configuration will not require the source container (--new
+5. Create (generate) a service unit file called rootless-container.service under ~/.config/systemd/user while ensuring that the next new container that will be launched based on this configuration will not require the source container to work:

 [conuser1@server30 ~]$ podman generate systemd --new --name rootless-container > ~/.config/systemd/user/rootless-container.service